 RPG Hero Class Prompts: 10 Party Role Templates

 A full RPG party needs ten characters that read distinctly from silhouette alone.
 Generic “fantasy warrior” prompts give you ten variations of the same plate-armor figure.
-The ten templates below pin class, role, signature weapon, and color accent so the lineup looks like an actual party — tank in front, casters in back, support behind — not like ten copies of the same NPC.
+The ten templates below pin class, role, signature weapon, and color accent so the lineup looks like an actual party — tank in front, casters in back, support behind — not ten copies of the same NPC.

 What an RPG class prompt needs